World’s Largest Health Scheme Unspooled in India

 • National Programme for Prevention & Control of Cancer, Diabetes, Cardiovascular diseases and Stroke (NPCDCS)— -In order to prevent and control major NCDs, the MoHFW is implementing the NPCDCS in all states across the country with the focus on strengthening infrastructure, human resource development, health promotion, early diagnosis, management and referral.
 As on date, the programme is under implementation in total 436 Districts, with setting up of NCD clinics in 435 District Hospitals, and 2145 Community Health Centres.
 Cardiac Care Units have been set up in total 138 Districts and Day Care Centres for Cancer Chemotherapy have been set up in 84 Districts.
 Provision has been made under the programme to provide free diagnostic facilities and free drugs for NCD patients attending the clinics at the District and CHC levels.

-Our entire Reproductive Child Health (RCH) programme and National Health Mission is focused on this issue.
-To list a few viz.-
+The issue focuses on our entire Reproductive Child Health (RCH) programme and National Health Mission To list a few viz.-

 a.
 Janani Suraksha Yojana (JSY)